|Nutritional Guidelines (per serving)|

 Serve taktouka warm or cold with crusty bread for scooping up the salad.
 If desired, it can be garnished with fresh chopped parsley or cilantro and a drizzle of olive oil.

-You'll need to roast and skin your green peppers before you use them in the recipe.
-If you've never done this, How to Roast and Skin Peppers will show you how.
+- You'll need to roast and skin your green peppers before you use them in the recipe.